wellcomecollection/catalogue-pipeline/sierra_adapter/README.md

     As with the bib merger, it compares the existing record with the item/bib record it's just received, and decides whether to update/delete the source data table, or drop the update it's received as stale.

 4. The item merger sends an SNS notification to tell the rest of the pipeline that a new Sierra record is available.

+There's a similar reader/linker/merger pipeline for holdings and orders.

+## How the adapter uses the reporting cluster

+-   The Sierra adapter stores a copy of all its records in the reporting cluster.

+    There are indexes for each type of record (bib/item/holdings/order) which record the top-level information for each record, then separate indexes for fixed-length fields and variable-length fields.
+    This allows you to slice across records: e.g. fetching every instance of varfield 856 from bibs, but nothing else.

+-   The Sierra adapter queries the holdings data to find electronic holdings that are under embargo, and which need to be repolled on a schedule.
+    See the `update_embargoed_holdings` Lambda for more information.